Ranges and Dryers: Simplified Grounding Rules in NEC 2023

 When connecting a 4-wire cord to a new appliance, the most critical step is to ensure the factory-installed appliance bonding strap or wire is removed.
 This strap connects the appliance’s neutral terminal block to its metal frame.
 Removing it ensures the frame is exclusively connected to the EGC, completely isolating the neutral current from the appliance’s non-current-carrying metal parts.
 Failure to remove this strap defeats the purpose of the 4-wire connection and creates parallel paths for neutral current.

-Working with Existing Installations: The NEC 250.140 Exception
+Working with Existing Installations: NEC Exception and Replacement Rules

 Step-by-Step: Upgrading a Dryer Circuit from 3-Wire to 4-Wire